-- Learning objective clear (for each new objective, not necessarily every new lesson) either stuck in or completed by the children. - Date and initial all work - Mark Guided group (G) Teacher (T/CT) or TA/EMAS/PPA supported, Independent (I), Peer/ buddy work (B) - use DWP (discussed with pupil) with words showing what was discussed within a lesson e.g. addressing any misconceptions, capital letters and any other evidenced based comments - Adult teaching lesson to triangle against learning objective depending on whether the objective was achieved/ more practise needed/ not achieved yet. - Symbols used as feedback marking in writing only - Year 2 to introduce 'WOW' and 'NOW' autumn term - Use observational comments - Green for Great, Pink for Think e.g. 'Wow' and 'Now'.... - A Pink for Think comment will be used when appropriate. - Pink for Think could include (e.g.): - a next step - now try this - a challenge - a reinforcement - addressing a misconception. - Letter and number formation corrections and handwriting and spelling errors in Year 2 only - ✓ 'WOW' and 'NOW' will be used to mark children's books who have worked independently and not seen by an adult during the session - ✓ The marking will indicate a challenge or correcting minimal errors

-✓ If a child or children need more time allocated for the teaching of that objective, there is clear evidence in the books of post teaching intervention, showing progress within that learning
+- Date and initial all work - Mark Guided group (G) Teacher or TA/EMAS/PPA supported, Independent (IW) - use DWP (discussed with pupil) with words showing what was discussed e.g. addressing any misconceptions, capital letters and any other evidenced based comments - Symbols used as feedback marking in writing only - Year 2 to introduce 'WOW' and 'NOW' autumn term - Use observational comments - Green for Great, Pink for Think e.g. 'Wow' and 'Now'.... - A Pink for Think comment will be used when appropriate. - Pink for Think could include (e.g.): - a next step - now try this - a challenge - a reinforcement - addressing a misconception. - Letter and number formation corrections and handwriting and spelling errors in Year 2 only - √ 'WOW' and 'NOW' will be used to mark children's books who have worked independently and not seen by an adult during the session - ✓ The marking will indicate a challenge or correcting minimal errors - ✓ If a child or children need more time allocated for the teaching of that objective, there is clear evidence in the books of post teaching intervention, showing progress within that learning

-Post or pre teaching intervention - (Handwritten)
+• Post or pre teaching intervention - (Handwritten)

-- ✓ Post teaching going over the learning again.
-This could be 1:1 or small group intervention or flexible grouping - ✓ Pre teaching this involves teaching a concept or topic prior to a lesson, consolidating previous learning
+- ✓ Post teaching going over the learning again This could be 1:1 or small group intervention or flexible grouping - ✓ Pre teaching this involves teaching a concept or topic prior to a lesson, consolidating previous learning